RohDonghee/CAU-DArt-B/SQL/Personal/Summarize.md

 #### What is a Join Key?
 A **join key** is the column (or set of columns) used to combine rows from two or more tables.
 In relational databases, this is typically a **Primary Key ↔ Foreign Key** relationship.
 - <b>Primary Key (PK)</b>: uniquely identifies a row in a table.
-In DBMS Tool, we can verify the '🔑' icon
+In a DBMS tool, we can verify whether a column is a primary key by the '🔑' icon.
 - <b>Foreign Key (FK)</b>: references the primary key of another table, establishing a relationship.
 #### Example
 ```